annotation/text-fabric/docs/About/Older.md

 * Better in catching out-of-memory errors.
 * Prevents creation of corrupt compiled binary TF data.
-* Prevents starting the webserver if the TF kernel fails to load.
+* Prevents starting the web server if the TF kernel fails to load.

 ## 5.5.7